Proven-Paradox/shaper-system/Handbook.md

 | Lessons                 | 5 unless otherwise stated |
 | Utilities               | 3 unless otherwise stated |

 > An Arbiter might also give explicit moments in the middle of a session to spend XP when it suits the narrative.
-For example, if a character is put into a situation where they are actively training in a skill an Arbiter might give the character the opportunity to buy skill points or stat improvements related to that training.
+For example, if a character is put into a situation where they are actively training, an Arbiter might give the character the opportunity to buy Skill Points or stat improvements related to that training.

 ### Max Potential
 Max Potential represents how well a character can perform at their absolute best.
-Coming from other systems, you might link of this similar to how character levels usually work.
+Coming from other systems, you might think of this similar to how character levels usually work.
-A character's Max Potential acts as a cap on certain values.
-Many values on your character sheet can only increase up to the hero’s Max Potential.
-Increasing a character’s Max Potential represents a general increase in competence and potential.
-Max Potential limits the following:
+A character's Max Potential acts as a cap on certain values on your character sheet, which can only increase up to the hero’s Max Potential.
+It limits the following:
-* The number of times [Vitality and Capacity](#vitalitycapacity) can be purchased
+* The number of times Vitality and Capacity can be purchased.
-* The hero’s Realized Potential bonus on Physical Offense, Physical Defense, Mental Offense, Mental Defense, and Initiative Bonus can be increased a number of times up to the character’s Max Potential.
+* The hero’s Realized Potential bonus on Physical Offense, Physical Defense, Mental Offense, Mental Defense, and Initiative Bonus.
 * The Realized Potential bonus on your Skills is limited to your Max Potential + 3.

 When you increase your Max Potential, you also gain an immediate benefit that repeats in a five step loop.
 These benefits do not cost additional XP.